Members of Chambers

-O v B-M (to be reported) (2019) - Sucessfully represent the respondent in a contested divorce matter in the Central Family Court.
+O v B-M (2019) EWFC B23 - Sucessfully represent the respondent in a contested divorce matter in the Central Family Court.
 The applicant argued that they had undertaken a customary marriage in Ghana in 2009.
 The expert evidence strongly favoured that assertion, as did numerous witnesses present at the ceremony.
 Following a 5-day hearing the court did not find that the parties had married.
 The court found that the expert witness had 'over reached' and that the applicant lacked credibility.

-MC v S and Ors (to be reported) (2019) - Sucessfully represented a mother, who had been diagnosed with a personality disorder, with four children in care proceedings.
+MC v S and Ors (to be reported) (2019) - Sucessfully represented a mother with four children in care proceedings.
 A previous Supervision Order had failed and the Local Authority (supported by all the experts) sought a plan for the children to remain in long-term foster care.
+The mother had been diagnosed with a personality disorder and had attempted to take her own life.
 Following a 6-day final hearing the children were rehabilitated back to the mother; the Local Authority was criticised by the Judge for its failure to support her during the Supervision Order.
 The judgment also highlights the systemic failings facing parents (particularly young mother's) within care proceedings, accessing treatment for mental health problems.

 W v W (2018) - Successfully represented the father in a private law child case where all contact had stopped 18 months previously due to allegations of domestic abuse by the mother.
-The cafcass officer recommended no contact and that the father attend a 42-week domestic violence course.
-After a 2-day hearing the court made no findings on any of the allegations made against the father by the mother and determined that the cafcass officer's analysis had been 'inadequate and wrong' and reinstated immediate unsupervised contact.
+The cafcass officer recommended no contact and that the father attend a 42-week domestic violence perpetrator program.
+After a multiple day hearing the court made no findings on any of the allegations made against him and determined that the cafcass officer's analysis had been 'inadequate'.
+Contact was reinstated.

-A v A (2018) - Successfully represented the father in a private law child case where all contact had stopped between him and his two children following serious allegations of domestic violence made by the mother against him.
+A v A (2018) - Successfully represented the father in a private law child case where all contact had stopped between him and his children following serious allegations of domestic violence made against him by the mother.
 The allegations included rape.
-The court having heard evidence over a number of days made no finding of fact on the allegations; reinstated contact and determined the mothers' allegations were 'implausible'.
+Having heard evidence over a number of days the court made no finding of fact on the allegations; reinstated contact and determined the mothers' allegations were 'implausible'.
 The court also made a costs order against the mother.

 Specialist Practice Areas